Smothered Chicken

 Why You’ll Love This Smothered Chicken Recipe

 • Quick and easy.
 Smothered chicken comes together in just one skillet!
-Start-to-finish it’s ready in 30 min.
+Using chicken breasts makes this dish even quicker and more convenient, as they cook faster than other cuts.
+From start to finish, it’s ready in just 30 minutes.

 • Old fashioned flavor.
-Tender, juicy chicken smothered in creamy gravy is a comforting classic.
-By the way… have you tried my Smothered Pork Chops, yet?!
+Tender, juicy chicken smothered in creamy gravy is as a comforting classic as beer battered fried chicken.
+By the way, have you tried my smothered pork chops, yet?!
 TO DIE FOR!

 • Flexible.
 This chicken recipe goes with so many sides.
 Serve it with cauliflower rice, mashed potatoes or even on top of tender pasta noodles.
 It’s delicious, versatile and hassle-free.
 Perfection! 👌